 To purchase the EASe Pro or Personal apps in the iTunes store, click on the images below.
 The EASe Lite app is FREE!

-To purchase ADDITIONAL music modules to ADD TO either the EASe Personal or EASe Pro apps within iTunes on your computer, click on the Music Modules links below.
+To purchase ADDITIONAL music modules to ADD TO either the EASe Personal or EASe Pro LEGACY apps within iTunes on your computer, click on the Music Modules links below.